• Skip to primary navigation

 *These are just suggestions, I have not tested any of these variations.
 If you do, please let me know how they work out for you!

 Skip the Tomatoes: Some people don't like tomatoes and if that is you, then skip them.
-Instead, add 1½ cups (total of 2) of extra broth and I would increase the dark chili powder to 1 Tbsp to deepen the color.
+Instead, add 1½ cups (total of 2) of extra broth and I would increase the dark chili powder to 1 tablespoon to deepen the color.

 You can also thicken the sauce by making a cornstarch slurry.
-I would start with 1-2 tsp of cornstarch mixed in 1 Tbsp of broth or water.
+I would start with 1-2 teaspoon of cornstarch mixed in 1 tablespoon of broth or water.
 Add the slurry to the other ingredients and heat until it reaches your desired thickness.
 If your enchilada sauce gets too thick, add more broth.
 If it doesn't thicken enough, add another teaspoon of cornstarch mixed in a little water.

 Apple Cider Vinegar: You can use any type of vinegar you want, but I would stick to white vinegar if you don't like apple cider vinegar.